 Although Direct Cremation costs less than a traditional funeral, you will still receive the same caring and compassionate service.

-To arrange a Direct Cremation with Cortege contact your local Co-op funeral director.
+If you’d like to arrange a Direct Cremation and pay in instalments, speak to your local funeral director.

 Or you can start your Direct Cremation arrangement online: